Ballard Power Systems Inc. (BLDP) Shares Up Despite Recent Market Volatility

-Ballard Power Systems Inc. (NASDAQ: BLDP)’s stock price has increased by 1.61 compared to its previous closing price of 4.97.
-Nevertheless, the company has seen a -4.72% plunge in its stock price over the last five trading sessions.
+Ballard Power Systems Inc. (NASDAQ: BLDP)’s stock price has increased by 3.66 compared to its previous closing price of 5.19.
+However, the company has seen a 5.08% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in Ballard Power Systems Inc. (NASDAQ: BLDP) Right Now?

-Additionally, the 36-month beta value for BLDP is 1.92.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 2 rating it as “overweight,” 16 rating it as “hold,” and 3 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.92.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 2 as “overweight,” 17 as “hold,” and 3 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio